datawowio/datawow-ruby/README.md

 ## Dynamically token setting

 If you have many projects to work with.
-It's not proper to use above example to call our services.
+It's not proper to use above example.
 If you would like to create an object and change a token dynamically, We perfer to use these example

 ```ruby
 Datawow::[class].new('_token').create({data: "image URL"})